verivital/VandyCPS/README.md

 Each folder in this section is a self-contained rospackage.
 Copying one of the folders into the _src_ folder of your workspace and running `catkin_make` will allow you to use the package.
 For your convenience, running the setup code will copy all of the packages into a catkin workspace labeld _catkin_ws_ in your home directory.
 For information about each package, read below.

 ### flight_test
 This is a simple test we used for making sure the navigation controller worked.
-The drone should fly up 1.5m into the air, do a tight square with 0.1m side lengths, and then land.
+The drone should fly up 1.5m into the air, fly in a square with 3m side lengths, and then land.
+We created this to test the validity of our navigation system/method.

+### flight_test_faster
+As the name implies, this test will do the same thing as **flight_test** but at an increased speed.
+We created this to test how well we can manipulate the velocity of the drone.